Jesus Christ: A Portrait of Altruism

 These words were uttered by Jesus Christ shortly before he laid down his life so that others could have life.
 Those who willing sacrificed their lives in New York, and those in the military who have placed themselves in harm's way, gave those whom they saved more time in this life.
 But Jesus not only made more time available now, he also made eternal life available.

-The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.
+The thief cometh not, but for to steal, and to kill, and to destroy; I am come that they might have life, and that they might have it more abundantly.
 I am the good shepherd: the good shepherd giveth his life for the sheep.

-But he that is an hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep.
-The hireling fleeth, because he is an hireling, and careth not for the sheep.
+But he that is a hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep.
+The hireling fleeth, because he is a hireling, and careth not for the sheep.
 I am the good shepherd, and know my sheep, and am known of mine.
 As the Father knoweth me, even so know I the Father: and I lay down my life for the sheep.

 Israel was often compared to sheep because sheep require a leader, they require a shepherd to help them stay out of trouble.
-Without the benefit of having holy spirit Israel required a shepherd and a leader.
-But those who believe in the Administration of Grace are never called sheep because of God's creation within believers today, which is God's gift of holy spirit.

-Therefore doth my Father love me, because I lay down my life, that I might take it again.
+Therefore, doth my Father love me, because I lay down my life, that I might take it again.
 No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again.
 This commandment have I received of my Father.

 And while he yet spake, lo, Judas, one of the twelve, came, and with him a great multitude with swords and staves, from the chief priests and elders of the people.
 Now he that betrayed him gave them a sign, saying, Whomsoever I shall kiss, that same is he: hold him fast.
 And forthwith he came to Jesus, and said, Hail, master; and kissed him.